tkvangorder/redis-shared-cache-sample/readme.md

 ## What does a distributed cache have to do with this?

-A distributed cache is a server or collection of servers that sits in your infrastructure and provides a mechanism to store and retrieve data.
-All values stored in the cache are in-memory.
+A distributed cache is a server or collection of servers that sits in your infrastructure and provides a mechanism to quickly store and retrieve data (typically by storing the data in-memory).
 This makes the cache significantly faster than retrieving the value from a database that may need to access that data from disk, use indexes, and possibly join entities (in a relational model).
 A distributed cache works by using a unique key (derived from the model you are going to cache) and then serializing that data into the distributed cache.

 It turns out that model changes can cause some havoc when you have two different versions of an application that are using the same cache.